Clark Commons Project

 - Houses a thoughtfully selected onsite collection, and provides ready access to the rest via excellent digital and physical delivery methods

 - Offers an inviting and inspiring place where students and researchers can easily find the materials, tools, and expertise that will help them thrive

-The materials moving from the third floor of Shapiro — mostly back issues of science journals — are readily available online.
-Most of the print copies are moving to the Shapiro basement, though some are moving to a remote location and can be delivered upon request.
+The materials moved from the third floor of Shapiro — mostly back issues of science journals — are readily available online.
+Most of the print copies have moved to the Shapiro basement, though some moved to a remote location and can be delivered upon request.

 Some of our people have been relocated, including several liaisons to academic departments.
 You can find contact information for your specialist on our website, or search our staff directory by name or department.

 Questions?
 Send an email to LibraryComm@umich.edu.